NileshGule/pd-tech-fest-2019/README.md

 Use the `EXTERNAL-IP -13.67.52.226` with port `8080` to submit a post request to the API. http://13.67.52.226:8080/api/TechTalks/

 Make sure to set the method to `POST` and add the header with key as `Content-Type` and value as `application/json`.
-Also specify the body witha random integer as shown below.
+Also specify the body with a random integer as shown below.

 ![postman header](/images/postman-header.png)